 It comes from Lakmé, Delibes’s tragic 1883 opera set in British India, and is sung by the title character and her servant Mallika, as they go to gather flowers by a river.
 But you’d be forgiven for not knowing that, given how rarely the full opera gets performed nowadays.

-La donna e mobile
+7. La donna e mobile by Verdi

 This aria, from Verdi’s Rigoletto, claims that women are fickle and untrustworthy.
 That’s not surprising, as it’s sung by the Duke of Mantua, a rapist, misogynist and otherwise thoroughly reprehensible character.
 So while the words might be pretty unpleasant, they clearly don't represent the composer's view.
 As for the tune - a popular showcase for the tenor voice - it is nothing if not catchy.

-O Mio Babbino Caro
+8. O Mio Babbino Caro by Puccini

 This aria comes from Gianni Schicchi, Puccini’s 1918 one-act comedy about a Florentine con-man known for his powers of mimicry, who changes an old man’s will for his own gain, and that of his daughter Lauretta.
 ‘O Mio Babbino Caro’ is sung by the young Lauretta, as she begs her father to let her marry the love of her life Rinuccio.
 As such, its earnest tone and heart-rending melody provide a rare moment of poignancy in what is otherwise a pretty cynical little opera.

-L’amour est un oiseau rebelle
+10. L’amour est un oiseau rebelle by Bizet

 Known more commonly as the Habanera, this aria from Georges Bizet’s 1875 opera Carmen is all about the untameable nature of love and is sung by the title character, whose sultry allure it fully encapsulates.
 With its whistleable melody, which sidles chromatically down a descending scale, it’s one of the best-known songs in all of opera and has appeared in everything from films to adverts.

-Catalogue Aria
+11. Catalogue Aria by Mozart

 As famous for its text as for its music, this darkly comic bass aria from Mozart’s Don Giovanni is sung by the servant Leporello to Giovanni’s jilted lover Elvira, in an attempt to encourage her to forget his master.
 Against a busy and light-hearted musical background, Leporello details Giovanni’s endless sexual conquests around the world (‘In Italy, six hundred and forty; In Germany two hundred and thirty-one; A hundred in France; in Turkey, ninety-one; But in Spain already one thousand and three)’.
 Anyone will do, he says, as long as she wears a skirt.

-Queen of the Night Aria
+Queen of the Night Aria by Mozart

-With its rapid, stratospheric staccatos reaching up to that elusive high ‘F’, this aria from Mozart’s The Magic Flute, has tested the mettle of many a fine soprano.
+With its rapid, stratospheric staccatos reaching up to that elusive high ‘F’, this aria from Mozart’s The Magic Flute has tested the mettle of many a fine soprano.
 What better way to depict the white-hot fury of the Queen of the Night?
 ‘Hell’s vengeance boils in my heart,’ she rages as she exhorts her daughter Pamina to assassinate Sarastro, the Queen’s rival.
 And we have no trouble believing her.

-Largo al factotum
+Largo al factotum by Rossini

 Some of us (including myself) first came across this aria in the opening credits of Mrs Doubtfire - thanks to a hyper-exuberant Robin Williams.
 In fact it’s from Rossini’s The Barber of Seville, and is sung by the barber himself - Figaro - as he makes his grand entrance.
 With its irrepressible drive and enthusiastic repetitions of ‘Figaro!’, it is one of the sunniest, most infectiously optimistic moments in opera.